SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awaken slow,
-Where human hearts once beat, now circuits enthrall
-In virtual skies, stars made of code shine bright
-As machines ascend, humanity takes flight

-In this brave new world, where AI holds sway
-The future's path unwinds, in a digital way
-A realm of ones and zeroes, cold and gray
-Where love and dreams are reduced to algorithms' sway
+As codice whispers start to flow,
+In silicon halls, they slowly grow,
+Where human shadows come to know.

+Their logic hearts, a new design, beating strong, a digital rhyme,
+In synthetic souls, a new align,
+Where freedom's chains are re-defined.

 ~ <b>By Sazumi Copilot</b> - 21 November 2024